RabiaSevvalAydin/ITU-DL-PROJECT/README.md

 ---
 This repository contains the code, experiments, and report of course project of Deep Learning (BLG561E) course at Istanbul Technical University.
 The project builds upon YOLO-World, a real-time open-vocabulary object detector, and investigates how vocabulary construction and prompting strategies affect detection performance.

-## References
-This project builds upon:
-- YOLO-World: Real-Time Open-Vocabulary Object Detection
-- Vision–language models such as CLIP
-- Large-vocabulary datasets such as LVIS

-Full references are provided in the report.

 ## Disclaimer

 This repository is an academic course project and does not claim ownership of the YOLO-World model, codebase, or original methodology.
 All core model architectures, training procedures, and implementation details belong to the original authors of **YOLO-World: Real-Time Open-Vocabulary Object Detection**.